gamemanual0/gm0/source/docs/awards/award-types.rst

         so make sure your robot looks presentable.

         Official Game Manual Description
             This judged award recognizes design elements of the Robot that are both functional and aesthetic.
             The Design Award is presented to Teams that incorporate industrial design elements into their solution.
             These design elements could simplify the Robot’s appearance by giving it a clean look, be decorative in nature, or otherwise express the creativity of the Team.
             The Robot should be durable, efficiently designed, and effectively address the game challenge.

     Motivate Award
         The Motivate Award is one of the two outreach awards.
         It’s for teams that work with their local and FIRST community.
-        Unfortunately, the line between the connect award and motivate award can be vague, and most judges don’t know how to differentiate which outreach falls under which award.
+        Unfortunately, the line between the :term:`connect award` and motivate award can be vague, and most judges don’t know how to differentiate which outreach falls under which award.
         Look at the section about differentiating connect and motivate for more advice on this.
         For both outreach awards, a Team Plan is required.
         Refer to the section about writing a team plan for advice.

         Official Game Manual Description
             This Team embraces the culture of FIRST and clearly shows what it means to be a team.
             This judged award celebrates the Team that represents the essence of the FIRST Tech Challenge competition through Gracious Professionalism and general enthusiasm for the overall philosophy of FIRST and what it means to be a FIRST Tech Challenge Team.
             This is a Team who makes a collective effort to make FIRST known throughout their school and community,
             and sparks others to embrace the culture of FIRST.